-Like Monday, Gusto lists its plans and pricing right on its website, so you can see exactly what you get and how much you’ll pay.
-You need at least the Complete Plan for onboarding tools.
-It runs $39 per month plus $12 per month, per employee and includes PTO and time tracking, project tracking, hiring, team management, and performance reviews.
-For $149 per month plus $12 per month, per employee, you also get compliance and HR support.
+Like Monday, Gusto lists its plans and pricing right on its website, except its Premium plan.
+But even with the custom pricing, you can see exactly the features you will get.
+You need the Plus Plan if you want access to the onboarding tools.
+It runs $80 per month plus $12 per month per employee and includes PTO and time tracking, project tracking, hiring, team management, and performance reviews.

-We gave Gusto a 3.64 out of 5 in our evaluation.
+We gave Gusto a 3.53 out of 5 in our evaluation.
 Like Monday.com and BambooHR, it got a perfect score for ease of use and scored high for pricing and popularity.
 It lost points for not having training tools, although you can track things like watching a training video or reading a document you add.
-It made up for that, however, with its device management feature, which, among the software on our list, only Rippling also provides.

 Gusto’s Standout Features

 - Payroll and benefits: As mentioned above, Gusto is a top-rated payroll application.
-In addition, it offers Gusto-brokered health insurance and other benefits in 39 states.
-Rippling also made some of these lists, but you have to purchase payroll and benefits as extra modules.
+In addition, it offers Gusto-brokered health insurance and other benefits in 37 states.
+Rippling also made some of our top payroll provider lists, but you have to purchase payroll and benefits as extra modules.
 BambooHR and GoCo offer payroll as add-ons.

 - New hire reporting: While others on our list will have employees fill out state new hire reports, Gusto is the only one that files them automatically (unless you get Rippling’s payroll module).